Hayden Pass

 Hayden Pass has a long history for

-westbound travelers who preferred to "lop off"
+westbound travelers who preferred to "lop off" the

-instead of detouring through today's Salida and
+detouring through today's Salida and the Arkansas

-the Arkansas Valley.
-Already the Ute Indians
+Valley.
+Already the Ute Indians used the pass.

-Hayden Survey (<Wolf
+Hayden Survey (<Wolf Creek Pass|Mosca Pass>): In

-Pass>): In 1873 a subgroup of the
+1873 a subgroup of the Hayden survey examined the

-Range south from Poncha
+Sangre de Cristo Range south from Poncha Pass.
+The

-Pass.
-The existence of the pass was duly
+existence of the pass was duly noted by the group

-noted by the group of surveyors.
-A road over the
+of surveyors.
+A road over the pass shortened the

-pass shortened the pack train distance from
+pack train distance from Canyon City up the

-Canyon City up the Arkansas Canyon to Cochetopa Pass
+Arkansas Canyon to Cochetopa

-the survey, but a Wet Mountain Valley settler
+of the survey, but a Wet Mountain Valley settler

 who had pioneered the route, Lewis Hayden.
 To